alessandroruggieri/UG-quantitative-economics/README.md

 - confidence intervals and hypothesis testing (Ch.6 and 7)
 - linear regression (Ch.8).

+At the end of each chapter, some revision exercises are listed.
+Answer keys are provided in the appendix.

-These lecture notes are used for an Undergraduate course at the University of Nottingham
+These lecture notes are used for an Undergraduate course in Quantitative Economics/Method and Mathematical Economics at the University of Nottingham (UoN)